webgeninc/wims/README.md

 ## Introduction

-Simple and minimalistic project/tasks management system made with Vue.js, typescrtipt and tailwindcss.\
+Simple and minimalistic project/tasks management system made with Vue.js (js/ts), pinia, vue-router and tailwindcss.\
-Supabase is used for storage and database.
+Supabase is used for authorization, storage and database.

 ### Techstack